Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Introduction.

 Probing problems have become increasingly-popular in theoretical computer science, starting at the influential work of Dean et al.~\cite{DGV-FOCS04}, who studied the stochastic knapsack problem.
 Additional streams of literature emerged from subsequent papers related to stochastic matchings by Chen et al.~\cite{CIKMR-ICALP09}, stochastic submodular maximization by Asadpour et al.~\cite{ANS-WINE08}, and variants of Pandora's box by Kleinberg et al.~\cite{KWW-EC16} and Singla~\cite{Singla-SODA18}.
 These efforts resulted in constant-factor approximation algorithms, either using implicit bounds on the adaptivity gap involved via LP (or multilinear) relaxations, or directly through explicit bounds.
 Further work in this context considered a wide range of problems, including knapsack~\cite{BGK-SODA11,Ma-SODA14}, orienteering~\cite{GM-ICALP09,GKNR-SODA12,BN-IPCO14}, packing integer programs~\cite{DGV-SODA05,CIKMR-ICALP09,BGLMNR-Algorithmica12}, submodular objectives~\cite{GN-IPCO13,ASW14,GNS-SODA17,BSZ-Approx19}, matchings~\cite{Adamczyk-IPL11,BGLMNR-Algorithmica12,BCNSX-APPROX15,AGM-ESA15,GKS-SODA19}, and Pandora's box models~\cite{GJSS-IPCO19,BK-EC19,GKS-SODA19,JLLS-ITCS20,BFLL-EC20,CGTTZ-FOCS20}, just to mention a few representative papers.

-A concurrent research direction investigates combinatorial generalizations of the classic secretary~\cite{Dynkin-Journal63} and prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78} stopping-time problems, due to their applications in algorithmic mechanism design~\cite{Lucier-SIGecom17}.
-For secretary problem generalizations, we refer the reader to \cite{GS-arXiv20}, as the existing literature is somewhat less relevant to our current work.
-Hajiaghayi et al.~\cite{HKS-AAAI07} proved a prophet inequality for uniform matroids, and Alaei~\cite{Alaei-SICOMP14} obtained the optimal $1+O(1/\sqrt{r})$ prophet inequality.
-A number of additional papers along these lines considered matroids~\cite{CHMS-STOC10,Yan-SODA11,KW-STOC12,EHKS-SODA18}, matchings~\cite{FSZ-SODA16,EFGT-EC20}, and arbitrary downward-closed constraints~\cite{Rubinstein-STOC16,RS-SODA17}.
+A concurrent research direction investigates combinatorial generalizations of the classic secretary~\cite{Dynkin-Journal63} and prophet inequality~\cite{Krengel-Journal77,Krengel-Journal78} stopping-time problems, due to their applications in algorithmic mechanism design~\cite{BIKK-SIGecom08,Lucier-SIGecom17}.
+For secretary problem generalizations, we refer the reader to the book chapter by Gupta and Singla~\cite{GS-arXiv20}, as the existing literature is somewhat less relevant to our current work.
+Hajiaghayi et al.~\cite{HKS-AAAI07} proved a prophet inequality for uniform matroids, and Alaei~\cite{Alaei-SICOMP14} obtained an asymptotically optimal $1+O(1/\sqrt{r})$ prophet inequality.
+A number of additional papers along these lines considered matroids~\cite{CHMS-STOC10,Yan-SODA11,KW-STOC12,EHKS-2024}, matchings~\cite{FSZ-SODA16,EFGT-EC20}, and arbitrary downward-closed constraints~\cite{Rubinstein-STOC16,RS-SODA17}.

-It is worth mentioning that all papers mentioned above (except for~\cite{BGK-SODA11}) lose a constant factor or more in their guaranteed approximation ratio.
+It is worth mentioning that all papers listed above (except for~\cite{BGK-SODA11}) lose at least a constant factor in their approximation ratio.
 In contrast, there are only a handful of results for obtaining near-optimal policies.
 From this perspective, Bhalgat et al.~\cite{BGK-SODA11} devised a PTAS for the stochastic knapsack problem, with a $(1+\eps)$-relaxation of its packing constraint.
-To our knowledge, this is where the idea of block-adaptive policies was first introduced (see~\S\ref{sec:adapProbeMax}), followed by additional refinements in~\cite{LiYuan-STOC13,FLX-ICALP18} for other probing problems.
-Some recent papers have also tried to obtain $(1+\eps)$-approximations for prophet problems~\cite{ANSS-EC19,ASZ-EC20}, although their techniques are very different from ours.
+To our knowledge, this is where the idea of block-adaptive policies was first introduced (see Section~\ref{sec:adapProbeMax}), followed by refinements due to Li and Yuan~\cite{LiYuan-STOC13} and to Fu et al.~\cite{FLX-ICALP18} for other probing problems.
+Some recent papers have also obtained $(1+\eps)$-approximations for special cases of prophet problems with respect to the optimal policy, such as for 3-point distributions~\cite{ASZ-EC20} and for constant-depth laminar matroids~\cite{ANSS-EC19}.